AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Appendix

-mmBERT-base is a massively multilingual ModernBERT encoder trained on $3$T,+ tokens covering $>$1{,}800 languages, extending the ModernBERT architecture (fast encoder with long context) to the multilingual regime \citep{warner-etal-2025-smarter}.
-The training recipe introduces curriculum-style annealed language learning, inverse masking, and temperature-based sampling to emphasize low-resource languages while retaining strong performance on high-resource ones \citep{marone2025mmbertmodernmultilingualencoder}.
-Reported results show that \texttt{mmBERT-base} surpasses prior multilingual encoders such as XLM-R on standard NLU and retrieval benchmarks, approaching the English-only ModernBERT on GLUE despite being trained predominantly on non-English data \citep{marone2025mmbertmodernmultilingualencoder}.
+\textbf{mmBERT-base}~\citep{marone2025mmbertmodernmultilingualencoder} is a modern multilingual encoder trained on more than $3$T tokens covering $>$1{,}800 languages, extending the ModernBERT~\citep{warner-etal-2025-smarter} (fast encoder with long context) to the multilingual regime.
+The training recipe introduces curriculum-style annealed language learning, inverse masking, and temperature-based sampling to emphasize low-resource languages while retaining strong performance on high-resource ones.
+Reported results show that mmBERT-base surpasses prior multilingual encoders such as XLM-R on standard NLU and retrieval benchmarks, approaching the English-only ModernBERT on GLUE despite being trained predominantly on non-English data.
 Inference follows standard encoder usage (mean pooling over last hidden states and L2 normalization).